weizman/temp-website/_posts/2020-02-02-client-side-future.md

 **This strongly applies to credentials** - in the Ethereum ecosystem for example, authenticating to dapps and operating them is expected to be done via the private key of the user in front of the Ethereum network rather than some centralized-managed server (it isn't really authentication but that's good enough for the explanation).

-This **dramatically shifts away** from the traditional security paradigm referred to earlier, where the server is not only expected to participate in ensuring the safety of the user of an app, but is also expected to do the heavy lifting of it.
+This **dramatically shifts away** from the traditional security paradigm referred to earlier, where servers are not only expected to participate in ensuring the safety of applications' users, but are also expected to do the heavy lifting.

 But in Web3 architecture, **that's no longer possible** - for better or worse, **the most sensitive actions being performed in dapps take place in the client side** (from start to finish).

 **This turns the tables** - if before **the server was such a great way to design safe applications that client side security was barely even relevant**, in Web3 context, **client side is the only way to secure that part of the application.**

+It's also important to clarify - **this extends beyond just Web3**.
+The idea of decentralized services is realized on other forms as well, such as financial services (aka [DeFi](https://www.investopedia.com/decentralized-finance-defi-5113835), e.g. [Bitcoin](https://bitcoin.org/en/)), P2P applications and more, but in this essay we focus on client side security in context of browsers, whereas client side security of other decentralized services will be affected differently depending on their supporting infrastructure.

 This came very clear to me working on [MetaMask](https://github.com/MetaMask/metamask-extension/), and is why I'm so proud of the JavaScript security work we do - Since the [MetaMask](https://github.com/MetaMask/metamask-extension/) crypto wallet is a browser extension that is theoretically vulnerable to the same threats described in context of dapps (and even more so being the critical bridge between dapps and the Ethereum network), in order to not die, [MetaMask](https://github.com/MetaMask/metamask-extension/) is **forever obligated to ship the most secured client side product ever**.

-And while slightly less so, **dapps and other Web3 client side services are under a similar obligation** - otherwise the idea behind Web3 **won't ever truly take off**.
+And while slightly less so, **dapps and other Web3 client side services are under a similar obligation** - otherwise the idea behind Web3 (and decentralization in general) **won't ever truly take off**.

-Therefore, if you see some sense in the Web3 industry and believes it's here to stay to whatever extent you can imagine, you should agree **the need for advanced client side security technology is more critical than ever.**
+Therefore, if you see some sense in the decentralized movement and believes it's here to stay to whatever extent you can imagine, you should agree **the need for advanced client side security technology is more critical than ever.**

 ## Client side security's critical role in the future